What You Need to Know Before Buying Neem Oil for Your Plants

 Why choose Pure Cold-Pressed Neem Oil

 So how do you know if you are buying the right stuff?
 Pure cold-pressed neem oil emits a strong nutty/ garlic aroma.
 Many would find its smell unpleasant, but this is what works wonders for your plants, and it also serves as a repellant against many insects.
-Other neem oil variants have a milder aroma because they have already been diluted (usually mixed with vegetable oil).
+The other neem oil variants have a milder aroma because they have already been diluted or mixed with vegetable oil.
 You know if you are buying pure, unadulterated neem oil when the smell is strong (but tolerable).

 How to Use Neem Oil

 If you are using pure cold-pressed neem oil, you only need a small amount for every use.
 It's actually more economical.
-Simply mix 1 teaspoon (5ml) per liter of water.
-Since oil doesn't mix well with water, you need a surfactant in order to blend it well.
+Simply mix 1 teaspoons (5 ml) per liter of unchlorinated water.
+Since oil doesn't mix well with water, you need a surfactant in order to blend it thoroughly.
 For this, use 1 teaspoon of any mild organic liquid soap, or if this is not available, use a few drops of dishwashing liquid.
-I would usually recommend castile soap because it has natural insecticidal and anti-bacterial properties that complements the powerful effects of neem oil.
-If the pest infestation is heavy, you can increase the neem dosage to up to 2 teaspoons for every liter of water.
+I usually recommend castile soap because it has natural insecticidal and anti-bacterial properties that complements the powerful effects of neem oil.
+If the pest infestation is heavy, you can increase the neem dosage up to 2 teaspoons for every liter of water.

-Mix all of these ingredients in a spray bottle and then shake it well until oil and water no longer separate.
+Mix all of these ingredients in a spray bottle and then shake well until oil and water no longer separate.
 Use this solution to spray generously on plant leaves, stem and roots at dawn or late in the afternoon.
-If the infestation is heavy, repeat application after 2-3 days.
+If the infestation is heavy, repeat application after 2- 3 days.
 Once the pests are controlled, a regular weekly application is recommended as a preventive measure.